-- 2.27 Actual observations of collisions are relatively rare and so often not recorded during studies.
-Remote techniques tend to be better for measuring such events and research is underway to develop automated recording systems, notably based on heat sensors to trigger recording and transfer of information to specially developed computer software, e.g. infra-red video cameras to record both flight behaviour in close proximity to turbines and actual collisions (Kahlert et al. 2000, Desholm pers.
-Comm.). - 2.28The experimental wind farm, at Oosterbierum in The Netherlands, was the subject of studies between 1984 and 1991.
+The experimental wind farm, at Oosterbierum in The Netherlands, was the subject of studies between 1984 and 1991.
 The study area comprised 18, 300kW, wind turbines, together with meteorological towers and control buildings.
-Studies of birds' responses at night to turbines at the Oosterbierum windpark, using thermal and passive imaging equipment plus radar, revealed that most flight reactions occurred with headwinds (87%) and least with tailwinds (29%) (Winkelman 1992b).
-Mortality or injury was caused by either collision with the rotor blades or by the force of the wake, behind the rotor, driving birds down to the ground. - 2.29 Observations in dayl ight within 200 -300m of turbines indicated that over 75% of all reactions took place within 100m, ducks reacting at the greatest distance and small passerines reacting closest to the wind turbines.
-Habituation was indicated for local birds which displayed an earlier and more graduated flight response to turbines.
-In daylight, proportionately fewer migrants reacted to non -operational than to operational turbines and displayed most response at the height of the rotor and at 0 -50m above the top.
+Winkelman (1992b) observed large-scale autumn migration, notably into headwinds, to be at the height of the turbine blades.
+Studies of birds' responses at night to turbines, using thermal and passive imaging equipment plus radar, revealed that most flight reactions occurred with headwinds (87%) and least with tailwinds (29%) (Winkelman 1992b).
+Mortality or injury was caused by either collision with the rotor blades or by the force of the wake, behind the rotor, driving birds down to the ground.

+Observations at Oosterbierum in daylight within 200-300m of turbines indicated that over 75% of all reactions took place within 100m, ducks reacting at the greatest distance and small passerines reacting closest to the wind turbines.
+Habituation was indicated for local birds that displayed an earlier and more graduated flight response to turbines.
+In daylight, proportionately fewer migrants reacted to non-operational than to operational turbines and displayed most response at the height of the rotor and at 0-50m above the top.
 The response increased with fading light and with multiple turbines, particularly when closely spaced, rather than individual ones.
-However, when turbines were at a standstill, there was no difference in response with flight height for migrants or local birds (Winke Iman 1992c).
+However, when turbines were at a standstill, there was no difference in response with flight height for migrants or local birds (Winkelman 1992c).
 Flights were observed to be mostly at the height of the turbines (up to 50m) during dispersal at sunrise from nocturnal roosts to feeding areas, the end of nocturnal and start of diurnal migrations, and to some extent at sunset as flights to roost and nocturnal migration started (Winkelman 1992b, 1995).
 Groups of ducks and gulls flying to roost were observed making several attempts before flying through the wind farm (Winkelman 1992c), which could increase the risk of collision.